juanfe9118/Scripts/code_server/README.md

 `wget https://github.com/juanfe9118/Scripts/blob/master/code_server/code_server.sh`

-After you have downloaded the script you can run it using it as follows:
+After you have downloaded the script you have to give it executable permissions and then run it as follows:

-`./code_server.sh` from the directory where the file is located.
+`sudo ./code_server.sh` from the directory where the file is located.

 After the installation has completed all you have to do to use it is to type the command as follows: